It goes without saying, the ideal time to buy investments is when they’re at a low point, and selling them when they’ve increased in value.

 If you’re clever, you can identify the stage of the economic cycle you’re in, and purchase your investments in the economic cycle that they’re most likely to be lower in value.

-Here's an explanation of what a slowdown, a recession and a depression is, and which industries to consider (or avoid) buying investments in, over these times.
+Here's an explanation of some of the terms used when a market is trending down and which industries to consider (or avoid) buying investments in.

 A slowdown occurs when the rate of growth decelerates – but national output is still rising.
 If the economy grows without falling into recession, this is called a soft-landing.